CollegeWell

-3. Greater protection
+3. Increased income protection allowance

-4. Expanded eligibility
+4. Expanded eligibility for grants

-Currently, the financial aid formula treats child support received as untaxed income.
-Starting with the 2024-2025 academic year, child support will be considered an asset on the revised FAFSA, which will lower its impact on the financial aid formula because assets are counted less than income.
+The revised FAFSA treats child support received as an asset rather than untaxed income.
+This now lowers the impact of child support on the financial aid formula since assets are counted less than income.

 All of these changes mean more financial support for students and families, especially those facing unforeseen hardships after initially completing the FAFSA.